NekoDrone/the-republic/README.md

 # Installation

-There are two ways to install, from Pages, or from repository.
-I would recommend you install from Pages.
+There are two ways to install, from Releases, or from repository.
+I would recommend you install from Releases.

-## From Pages
+## From Releases

-This method installs from the linked GitHub Pages page.
+This method installs from the linked GitHub Releases tab.

 ### Requirements